 We offer advice to all businesses regarding food hygiene, whether this is advice on improving a score, maintaining high standards or general food safety.
 All businesses are given the opportunity for their premises to be re-evaluated if they believe their scores are low or they have made improvements.

 If you're a business and you believe that the score awarded to your business is unfair you may appeal your hygiene rating score within 21 days of notification.

-Alternatively, from 1 July 2021, if you've made improvements to your business and you wish to have a re-scoring visit a fee of £250.00 is chargeable for recovery of costs to the council for the re-scoring visit.
+Alternatively, if you've made improvements to your business and you wish to have a re-scoring visit a fee of £275 is chargeable for recovery of costs to the council for the re-scoring visit.
 There will be no stand-still period in which a re-scoring visit can be undertaken, and businesses aren't limited to the number of re-score requests they can make.